Best time tracking and billing software for accountants in 2025: the ultimate guide

 BigTime

 BigTime is a professional services automation platform designed for accounting and law firms.
-It is one system that handles time tracking, managing projects, billing, and invoicing.
+It allows you to handle time tracking, projects, billing, and invoicing on a single platform.
+Diving a bit deeper, BigTime enables you to:

 • Capture all project-related and out-of-office time in customizable timesheets